When measuring your carbon footprint your will eventually come across the terms spend-based vs activity-based carbon accounting.

 Maritime Transport

-The distance from China to Germany is approximately 12,000 kilometers when accounting for the maritime route.
+The distance from China to Germany is approximately 12,000 kilometers via the maritime route.
 The majority of cargo ships use heavy fuel oil (HFO) or marine gas oil (MGO), both of which are fossil fuels that produce carbon emissions when combusted.
 Here, we’ll assume the cargo ship uses HFO.

 We can now estimate the carbon emissions for shipping 1 ton of steel from China to Germany: